BOXFoundation/whitepaper/whitepaper.md

 ## BOX Unpack
 //TODO
+BOX Unpack is the application interface of ContentBox, including a series of libraries, SDKs, command line and web-based tools to assist the existing content service providers and general developers who want to build next-generation digital content app on ContentBox.

 ## Related Works

 ### Sharding
-Similar to database sharding in traditional software system, sharding on blockchain is an approach to improve system scalability.
+Similar to database sharding in traditional database software system, such as MySQL, sharding on blockchain is an approach to improve system scalability.
 The key idea to split the overall state of the chain into different shards, and each shard only process a small part of the state and does so in parallel[^fn11].

 A lot of blockchain developers see sharding is a promising approach to solve the chain's scalability problem, and many blockchain projects based their solution on this technology.
 However, we are a little bit more conservative on its fully implementation on the main net in the recent future.
 Basically, sharding the blockchain wants to create a network where every node only processes a small portion of all transactions, while still maintaining high security.
 A fast and secure solution on this problem is not easy to find because a transaction executed on the blockchain can depend on any part of the previous state in the blockchain, which makes it difficult to do things in parallel.
 And inter-shard messaging could be challenging as well.

-Overall, we believe sharding still has a long way to go before it becomes a well-adopted solution to scale the blockchain.
-Therefore we will pay close attention to the progress in this area but will not use it as a core technology in our solution for now.
+Overall, we believe sharding still has a long way to go before becoming a widely accepted solution to scale the blockchain.
+We will pay close attention to the progress in this area but will not use it as a core technology in our solution for now.

 ### Lighting Network and Raiden Network
 Basically, both Lightning[^fn9] and Raiden[^fn10] network rely on off-chain state channels.
 The core idea here is that participants put some bitcoin or ether into a multi-signature address (open a payment channel) and then sign transactions without submitting it to the blockchain.
 Payment channels can be organized into a network and thus a payment between two parties can be conducted through multiple hops.
 The payment channel can be closed by either party at any time, and the last-signed transaction with the most up-to-date balances for both parties is the one that will be committed to the blockchain.